 Please note that all students must ordinarily be available to study in Cambridge for the full duration of their course (with the exception of a year abroad where part of the course).

-The tuition fees for overseas students commencing in 2014-15 have been approved, and follow a new structure (tuition fees for 2015-16 will be published as soon as they’re available).
-You should again allow for increases in subsequent years.
+The tuition fees for overseas students commencing in 2015-16 have been approved as follows.
+You should allow for increases in subsequent years.

 All oversea fee status (including Islands*) students, and those UK/EU students who aren't eligible for tuition fee support (eg because they're taking a second undergraduate degree), normally have to pay College fees in addition to University tuition fees.

 The College fee covers the cost to your College of providing a range of educational, domestic and pastoral services and support.
 College fees vary slightly between Colleges but are typically in the range of £5,500 to £6,500 per year and you should allow for increases in subsequent years.

 *Islands students are students from the Channel Islands and from the Isle of Man.